lakshank965/Stress_prediction_system/README.md

 employee observation data.
 Therefore, the system identifies the category of users and access privileges by category.

-# Why this type of system to a organization?
+# Why this type of system is important to an organization?

 Establishing such a system in an organization allows early detection of the mental health status of employees, enabling managers to use their employees more effectively to achieve the